We have recently been working with:

 Will Collett (Visual Artist)

 Thanet based artist Will originally started his career as a fashion stylist, working for various brands on visual shoots in London.
 Photography and visual art was always more of a hobby, creating obscure and unseen views of local towns and street art.
-Flotsam offerws Will the chance to branch out into devising and producing workshops, creating sculptures and visuals which are an important element of the Flotsam event.
+Flotsam offered Will the chance to branch out into devising and producing workshops, creating sculptures and visuals, which were an important element of the Flotsam event.

 Anna Drysdale (French Horn)

 Depi Gorgogianni (Choreography)

-Depi is a Dancer and a Movement Director.
+Depi is a Dancer and Movement Director.
 She worked with the choreographers Miguel Verdecia, Gerrard Martin, Jorge Crecis, Jo Meredith, David Lakein, and Mariela Nestora (YELP danceco).
 Depi trained at Rallou Manou Professional Dance School and was selected for professional development with Jasmin Vardimon Company.
 She holds an MA in Movement Studies from Royal Central School of Speech & Drama.
 As choreographer, Depi worked alongside Siân Williams at Shakespeare’s Globe for the productions; Measure for Measure and A Misummer Night's Dream directed by Dominic Dromgoole.
 Other credits include Our Ladies of Perpetual Succour directed by Vicky Featherstone (production of SFP & NT, Duke Of York’s Theatre).

 Patricia Hammond (Mezzo Soprano, Autoharp)

 Jon Musgrave (Piano)

 Jonathan studied at the Royal College of Music and is active as piano soloist, accompanist and repetiteur.
 He has performed to critical acclaim in venues including the Purcell Room and Wigmore Hall.
 He has a particular attraction to early 20th-century British music, and has edited the manuscripts of Ivor Gurney.

 Davide Stramaglia (Roland Piano)